nortikin/sverchok/docs/nodes/transforms/noise_displace.rst

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_10.png

 When interpolate is off there will be seams in the texture.
-The seems are placed every unit with the use of the matrix can be used to produce hard edges.
+As the seems are placed every unit with the use of the matrix can be used to produce hard edges.

 .. _Noise: http://www.blender.org/documentation/blender_python_api_current/mathutils.noise.html